openzipkin/zipkin-js/packages/zipkin-instrumentation-axiosjs/README.md

 ## Usage

-You need to use `wrapAxios` fucntion to wrap the native `axios` instance, and the `axios` instance's type/functions/attributes are not affected.
+You need to use `wrapAxios` function to wrap the native `axios` instance, and the `axios` instance's type/functions/attributes are not affected.
 As a result, you can use `zipkinAxios` the same as `axios`

 For example: